tmorin/ceb/book/examples/ex-form-field.md

 _The source code of the implementation and, the test of this example are available in the Git repository of `<ceb/>` : `examples/ex-form-field`._

-This example demonstrates how to leverage on some builders and decorators to create a custom element able to wrap FORM elements with a label and, a helper text.
+This example demonstrates how to leverage on some builders and decorators to create a custom element able to wrap form elements with a label and, a helper text.
 Both fields can be accessed and mutated with the respective attributes and properties.
 Additionally, when the user clicks on the label element, the focus is dynamically propagated to the first focusable wrapper elements.